Working Group on Securities Databases

 The Handbook provides a conceptual framework for securities statistics, including classifications for different possible breakdowns.
 It also provides high-level and detailed presentation tables that should assist in the compilation and dissemination of securities statistics.

-The WGSD has produced three parts of the Handbook.
+The Handbook consolidates into one volume the three parts already produced by the WGSD.
 Part 1, published in 2009, deals with debt securities issues.
 Part 2, published in 2010, covers debt securities holdings.
 Part 3, published in 2012, focuses on equity securities issues and holdings.
 All three parts of the Handbook are based on the 2008 System of National Accounts and the Balance of Payments and International Investment Position Manual, sixth edition (BPM6).
 They go partly beyond these standards by elaborating on additional breakdowns on issues and holdings of debt and equity securities.
 Special attention is also paid to valuation and accounting rules, as well as to specific operations related to debt and equity securities.

 Data Collection on Securities